chris-j-akers/thos-light-jekyll-theme/README.md

 # tho's light

+[NOTE: This Theme has been retired.
+I'll no longer be making any updates to it]

 ## introduction

 Tho's Light is a [Jekyll](http://jekyllrb.com) theme that, by default, places content centrally with a simple sidebar to the left and (for posts) a navigable table of contents that scrolls down with the main panel.